Abnormal posturing - decorticate posture; Traumatic brain injury - decorticate posture

 - Increased pressure in the brain from any cause

 - Reye syndrome (sudden brain damage and liver function problems that affects children)

 Abnormal posturing of any kind usually occurs with a reduced level of alertness.
 Anyone who has an abnormal posture should be examined right away by a health care provider and treated right away in a hospital.

 What to Expect at Your Office Visit

 The person will receive emergency treatment.
 This includes getting a breathing tube and breathing assistance.
-The person will likely be admitted to the hospital and placed in the intensive care unit.
+The person will be admitted to the intensive care unit.

 After the condition is stable, the provider will get a medical history from family members or friends and a more detailed physical examination will be done.
 This will include a careful examination of the brain and nervous system.

 - Is there a pattern to the episodes?

 - Is the body posture always the same?

 - Is there any history of a head injury or drug use?